victronenergy/dbus-acsystem/README.md

   all start/stop discharging at the same SOC.

 ```
+/Mode                         <--- Switch position, sent to one RS, RS already syncs this
 /Ess/AcPowerSetpoint          <--- AC power setpoint
 /Settings/Ess/MinimumSocLimit <--- Minimum SOC limit for ESS
 /Settings/Ess/Mode            <--- ESS mode
+/Settings/AlarmLevel/...      <--- Disable, warn, or only alarm.
 ```

 ## Data